pluralsight/guides/in-review/interesting-apis/getting-started-with-pubnub-blocks/article.md

 console.log(base64Codec.btoa('hello')); // aGVsbG8=
 ```

-However, this `btoa` function is more for string than for binary data.
-Luckily, the response contains a **buffer**, an array of bytes representing the image so we can use that buffer to implement a function to convert it to a base64 string.
+However, this `btoa` function is designed for string data rather than for binary data.
+Luckily, the response contains a **buffer**, an array of bytes representing the image.
+We can use that buffer to implement a function to convert it to a base64 string.

 We're going to use the [implementation from Jon Leighton](https://gist.github.com/jonleighton/958841) (there's no need to include it inside the exported function):